whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 ![Oui Please Vol. 2.2 Box](http://whatsupmailbox.com/images/OuiPleaseVol22June2016Box.jpg)

 Et voila, the infamous OuiPlease box!
 I love love love these boxes, they're so strong and sturdy, I use them as keepsake boxes for tons of stuff!
 From jewelry, to beauty products and so much more.
-Best actual box out there amongst all the other subscription boxes!
+Best reusable box out there amongst all the other subscription boxes!

 <br>